holoviz/panel/doc/Roadmap.rst

    need to be addressed when a notebook is used in a non-linear dashboard in this way.

+7. **Support for Traitlets**: Panel currently supports declarative user interfaces for objects defined using the Param library, and similar support could be added for objects defined using the Traitlets library.
+Traitlets and Param offer similar functionality, so the benefit of adding Traitlets support would primarily be for users who have large bodies of code already written as traitlets, but for those users it could be very helpful.

 If any of the functionality above is interesting to you (or you have ideas of your own!) and can offer help with implementation, please